-Groundbreaking study that may change transplant practicesNovember 20th, 2012 in Medical research
+Groundbreaking study that may change transplant practicesNovember 20, 2012 in Medicine & Health / Medical research

 Researchers from John Theurer Cancer Center at Hackensack University Medical Center, one of the nation's 50 best cancer centers, played an important role in a study published in the New England Journal of Medicine on October 18 that may change the current blood and marrow transplantation practices.
 The phase 3, multicenter study compared harvesting stem cells from bone marrow rather than blood and suggests there are benefits to both approaches, but no survival differences between the two methods.